The story of the English horse. This is also what the Merry Wives of Windsor is about.

 The actual change is a little hard to see clearly.
 What it mainly consists of is that the forelimbs of both the front and back legs used to be longer than they are now.
 This gave the old horses a great degree of leg control when being pursued by predators across rough terrain but those forelimbs are just too massive to allow for a lot of speed and power in the forward direction.
 The lengthening of their flanks over their forelimbs gave the super horse a much greater speed and power (but with less maneuverability).

-The plot of the play 'Merry Wives of Windsor' involved a series of frauds by some fast moving Germans who left their horses behind.
+The plot of the play 'Merry Wives of Windsor' is about this special breed of horses.
+It involved a series of frauds by some fast moving Germans who left their horses behind.
 You can follow along in this summary of the play.

-Although that article says they came to England in 1592 they were there before then and it was when they pulled the fast one.
+Although that article says they came to England in 1592 they were there before then and that was when they pulled the fast one.

 Since Hapsburg family members had absolutely no sense of humor and the Merry Wives of Windsor is one big laugh then you know the play was written to humiliate all the Hapsburgs so they would never come to England.
 It didn't work.
 1592 was when they came back.
 The main problem was that people on the continent, especially Catholics, felt as though we English were fair game to commit crimes against.